UNIVERSITY OF WISCONSIN River Falls

-Sometimes a formal process should be used for an effort to resolve a concern that involves a medical, physical, sensory, or brain related issue.
-Examples of such a concern are:
+Sometimes a student should use a formal process to report a concern that involves a substantial medical, physical, sensory, or brain related issue.
+Examples are:

-The student should explain the concern to the person that works for UWRF who seems closest to the center of the concern, and explain what the student wants.
-If that action doesn't lead to a satisfactory outcome the student should quickly proceed to Part Two.
+The student should explain the concern, and what the student wants, to the person that represents UWRF who seems most closely connected to the concern.
+If such an action doesn't seem to resolve the concern the student should quickly proceed to Part Two: Making a Report.

-The student should fill out a Concern Report Form and make a photocopy of it.
-Then the student should determine if the office or department that seems closest to the center of the concern has its own "internal" process for resolving a concern.
-(This could be a generic process designed to serve any type of concern, vs one that's intended specifically for addressing a concern that involves a health, physical, sensory, or brain related issue).
-If the office or department does have an internal process the student should submit a copy of the Concern Report Form there to start the internal process.
-If the internal process doesn't create an agreeable outcome, or the internal process seems to be going too slowly, or there is no internal process, the student should quickly proceed to Part Three.
+The student should fill out and make two copies of a Concern Report Form.
+Then the student should determine if the UWRF office or department that seems most connected to the concern has its own "internal" process for resolving a concern.
+(It could simply be a generic process that's designed to serve any type of concern.)
+If the office or department has an internal process the student should quickly start it by submitting one of the copies of the Concern Report Form to that office or department, while keeping the other copy.
+If the internal process doesn't resolve the issue, or the process seems too slow, or there is no internal process, the student should quickly proceed to Part Three: Making an Appeal.

 If there's any new and important circumstances that haven't been explained on the initial Concern Report Form, the student should write a summary about them and make two copies.
 For a concern that seems largely caused by the Ability Services office, the student should submit one of those copies and a copy of the initial Concern Report Form to Gregg Heinselman, the Associate Vice Chancellor of Student Affairs.
 For any other kind of concern the student should submit both of those same things to Mark Johnson, the Coordinator of Ability Services.
 Then a review of the appeal will quickly be started at UWRF.
 Other appropriate people who may support a solution can be incorporated into this review.
 Any decision resulting from the appeal may be considered the university’s final effort to resolve the concern.